46894-RAFFEY/androspectra-RAT-research/demo/README.md

 ## Ethical boundary

 This portfolio is presented as research documentation only.
 It does not include source code, APKs, build scripts, or step-by-step instructions for recreating the project.

-## What to say about it

-If someone reviews this portfolio, the safe summary is simple: it is an academic security research project that demonstrates how a mobile threat can be observed, documented, and explained without publishing the implementation.